Samir0051/Samir0051/README.md

 - 👋 Hi, I’m @Samir0051
 - 👀 I’m interested in exploring computer science and its many facets
-- 🌱 I’m currently learning data structures and algorithms
+- 🌱 I’m currently learning discrete math
 - 📫 How to reach me ses2313@columbia.edu

 <!---